dynamsoft-docs/camera-enhancer-docs-mobile/programming/ios/guide/features.md

 | [Fast Mode](#fast-mode) | `EnumFAST_MODE` | 0x08 |
 | [Auto Zoom](#auto-zoom) | `EnumAUTO_ZOOM` | 0x10 |
 | [Smart Torch](#smart-torch) | `EnumSMART_TORCH` | 0x20 |

+## How to Use

+- Enable: Trigger method `enableFeatures` with the enumeration members of the features that you want to enable.
+- Disable: Trigger method `disableFeatures` with the enumeration members of the features that you want to disable.
+- Check status: Trigger method `isFeatureEnabled` with the enumeration members of the features that you want to check.

 Sample code: